hannobraun/www.fornjot.app/content/sponsor.md

 ### Why sponsor?

 I'm spending a lot of my time working on Fornjot.
-Previously on evenings and weekends, now as my main job.
-So far, I am mostly financing this work myself, by using up my savings.
-This can't go on forever.
+For years on evenings and weekends, now as my main job.
+I am relying on sponsorship income to make this happen.
+Without sponsors, I wouldn't be able to keep it up.

 Running an open source project is a lot of work.
 Besides writing code, I spend a lot of time on other activities: